Afghanistan is the world's opium king. Can the Taliban afford to kill off their 'un-Islamic' cash cow?

 An enforced ban could also create potential for violence, she added.

-Felbab-Brown said there are currently around 100,000-150,000 Afghan National Security Forces soldiers and police who are now unemployed, and for whom poppy production might provide some source of economic stability.
+Felbab-Brown said there are around 100,000 to 150,000 Afghan National Security Forces soldiers and police who are now unemployed, and for whom poppy production might provide some source of economic stability.

 "Take that away, then you have 150,000 men who were your enemies and who have nothing to eat," she said.